Stumped! help, rules and FAQ

 - Ball goes into the field (or to the keeper).
 Fielder placement and fielder skill determines how many runs are available.

 - Batsmen attempt to take the available runs.
-Strike farming or misjudgement might mean that fewer runs are attempted.
+Misjudgement might mean that fewer runs are attempted.

 Pace: fast balls are more difficult to hit.
 Simple.

 Swing: med/fm/mf/f balls swing more and for longer the slower you bowl.
 But swing and pace together are more difficult to hit.
 The maximum amount of swing is determined by the ball condition, and decreases through the innings.

 Reverse swing is much more effective with faster bowlers, faster bowlers reverse it a greater amount and for more overs.
 Below 70mph, the effect is minimal.

 Spin: more spin on dry and high wear pitches.
 Prefer to bowl on windy days.
 Wrist spinners turn it more than finger spinners but are less accurate.